-NREL and its partners created the U.S. Life Cycle Inventory (LCI) Database to help life cycle assessment (LCA) practitioners answer questions about environmental impact.
+NREL and its partners created the U.S. Life Cycle Inventory (USLCI) Database to help life cycle assessment practitioners answer questions about environmental impact.

-This database provides individual gate-to-gate, cradle-to-gate and cradle-to-grave accounting of the energy and material flows into and out of the environment that are associated with producing a material, component, or assembly in the U.S.
+The USLCI database provides individual gate-to-gate, cradle-to-gate, and cradle-to-grave accounting of the energy and material flows into and out of the environment that are associated with producing a material, component, or assembly in the U.S.

 - Maintain data quality and transparency

-- Cover commonly used materials, products, and processes in the United States with up-to-date, critically reviewed LCI data
+- Cover commonly used materials, products, and processes in the U.S. with up-to-date, critically reviewed life cycle inventory data

-- Support the expanded use of LCA as an environmental decision-making tool
+- Support the expanded use of life cycle assessment as an environmental decision-making tool

 - Provide exceptional data accessibility

 - Be fully and sustainably supported

 Read the plan to achieve the goals of the USLCI Database Project in the U.S. Life Cycle Inventory Database Roadmap.

 How to Reference the U.S. Life Cycle Inventory Database

 When referencing the USLCI Database, please use the following format: "U.S. Life Cycle Inventory Database."
 (2012).
 National Renewable Energy Laboratory, 2012.
 Accessed November 19, 2012: https://www.lcacommons.gov/nrel/search